keyboard2769/nb-nextzz/README.md

 - [ ] $ tre
 - [ ] $ dos
 - [ ] $ uno
+- [ ] $ a linear pane with blocks of 'zero' and 'span' button
 - [ ] $ holding mixer gate screws log and weight control up
 - [ ] $ the gate simulation and the case of cut point handling
 - [ ] $ for translation, we should eliminate any in-loop 'tr' usage